GFynbo/GoudaTime/README.md

 ## Tasks & Goals
 ### TODOS
-* [ ] Potentially get a animation like a spinning wheel for the loading of the map
-* [ ] Allow uses to add a profile picture (not sure if I want to allow this)
-* [ ] Move forms into individual files in one folder
 * [x] ~~Re-organize the models AND forms into individual files for aesthetics and styles~~
 * [x] ~~Center login/signup buttons on the nav bar~~
 * [x] ~~Show active page on the navbar~~